-The Global Strategy Lab brings cutting-edge science and scholarship to bear on how global institutions, instruments and initiatives are designed to better address the most pressing global challenges.
-Directed by Steven J. Hoffman and based in the University of Ottawa's Centre for Health Law, Policy & Ethics, the Lab focuses on three priorities:
+The Global Strategy Lab is a bi-campus interdisciplinary research program that brings cutting-edge science and scholarship to bear on how global institutions, instruments and initiatives are designed to better address the most pressing global challenges.
+Directed by Steven J. Hoffman and based at York University and the University of Ottawa, the Lab focuses on three priorities:

 The creation of a Global Strategy Lab was in response to an increasingly interdependent world where health and well-being are intrinsically shaped by circumstances, decisions and events occurring in far-away places and mysterious spaces.
 Pandemics spread between countries within hours, medicines are manufactured by varying standards, food supply lines are globally integrated, and climate change continues unabated.
 The risks and potential rewards of globalization have never been greater, but managing these risks and reaping these rewards depends on achieving global collective action among the world’s governments, civil society organizations, businesses and international agencies.
 Unfortunately, existing global institutional architecture seems to have reached the limit of what it is capable of delivering.
 The basic tools of governance at our disposal have not changed much since state sovereignty was codified in 1648, despite radical changes in the depth and breadth of what we intend to achieve from them.
 Lightning-speed breakthroughs in health science and medicine have not been matched by advances in the global governance mechanisms necessary to deliver them.